Markusdreyer/react-workshop/step-by-step.md

   <summary>:runner: Running the Project</summary><br>

-  First off, we want to start up the project, this allows us to immediately see changes and updates in the web browser as we write out code.
+  First off, we want to start up the project.
+This allows us to immediately see changes and updates in the web browser as we write our code.

-  Now we should still have the terminal or command line window open.
-So, we need to navigate into the project folder.
-This can be done by writing
+  We should still have the terminal or command line window open.
+Navigate into the project folder by running the following command:

   ```
   cd react-workshop
   ```

-  Now the first command you want to run is `npm install` this will install all dependencies for the project, when it is finished, you can write in `npm start`, this will start the project, and open up the web browser.
+  The first command you want to run is `npm install`.
+This will install all dependencies for the project.
+When it is finished, you can run the `npm start`-command, which will start the project and open up a web browser.

-  Now with the web-app running, it will update as soon as you save file after having written new code, this is done by pressing `CTRL-S` for windows pcs or `Command-S` for macs.
+  When the app is running, it will detect updates in the code when files are saved and update the web page immediately.

 </details>